February 23, 2014 in Missing Women Commision of Inquiry, News, Opinion

 December 19, 2012 in Missing Women Commision of Inquiry, Opinion

-Monday’s press conference for the release of the Commissioner’s final report confirmed the Missing Women Commission of Inquiry was a failed opportunity to ameliorate relationships between the victims’ families, community groups, police departments and the Provincial Government.
+Monday’s press conference for the release of the Commissioner’s final report confirmed the Missing Women Commission of Inquiry was a missed opportunity to ameliorate relationships between the victims’ families, community groups, police departments and the Provincial Government.
 The Commissioner was hardly through his introductory remarks when heckling from the public gallery began.
 Outside the press conference, dozens protested and distributed leaflets calling for a national inquiry into the ongoing crisis of murdered and missing women, suggesting little has changed since the Inquiry was first called.

 The final report is lengthy—bound in 6 volumes including a 150-page executive summary—but its size belies its fatal flaw: the foundation of the report is incomplete.
 Early funding decisions by the Provincial Government effectively excluded most community groups from the evidentiary hearings.
 During those hearings, the Commission refused to hear from important witnesses and refused to compel relevant records that were essential to its fact-finding mandate.
 Independent counsel for aboriginal interests, Robyn Gervais, resigned from her position in protest.
 Decisions made by the Commission respecting the design and conduct of this public inquiry critically wounded its perceived integrity.
 The Commission failed to complete its important work.

-The report includes a thorough review of the evidentiary record, albeit incomplete, and a satisfactory recitation of “what happened” in the course of the impugned missing women investigations.
+The final report includes a thorough review of the evidentiary record, albeit incomplete, and a satisfactory recitation of “what happened” in the course of the impugned missing women investigations.
 Police failure after police failure is described in detail: poor report taking and follow up on reports of missing women; faulty risk analysis and risk assessments; inadequate proactive strategies to prevent further harm; failures to consider all investigative strategies; failures to follow Major Case Management practices; failures to address cross-jurisdictional issues and ineffective coordination between police forces and agencies; and failures of internal and external accountability mechanisms.
 The respective police departments ought to be humbled by these findings.

 One area where the report falls short, however, is in explaining “why” these failures occurred.
 Of the report’s 1448 pages, only 65 are dedicated to the “Underlying Causes of the Critical Police Failures” – the title of Part 4, Volume II.
 More importantly, the Commissioner fails to find direct or overt discrimination played a role in the failed missing women investigations, and refuses to attribute blame for the failed investigations to any specific individuals, or even the police departments themselves.
 For the families, this was a missed opportunity for truth and reconciliation.